Set Decorators

 Can you create authentic rural or traditional Chinese interiors?

-Absolutely.
-Our decorators source from regional dealers, village workshops, and traditional markets to create convincing rural Chinese environments—from Fujian tulou interiors to Yunnan minority villages and northern cave dwellings.
+Fully.
+Our decorators source from regional dealers, village workshops, and traditional markets to build convincing rural Chinese spaces—from Fujian tulou interiors to Yunnan minority villages and northern cave dwellings.

 Do you provide the full set decorating crew?